Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

-Pastels and large, bold botanical prints were particularly favored as were small geometric patterns in vibrant colors.
+Pastels combined with large, bold botanical prints were particularly favored as were small geometric patterns in vibrant colors.
 Even where the colors were somewhat muted, the patterns were bold and distinct.

-The Levitts, the most prolific builders of the mid-century period, preferred tile flooring for their Levittown houses, set directly onto the concrete slab floor over radiant heat.
+The Levitts, the most prolific builders of the mid-century period, preferred resilient asphalt tile flooring for their Levittown houses, set directly onto the concrete slab floor over radiant heat.
 Unfortunately, the asphalt tile of the time contained asbestos and over time became brittle.
 By the mid-1950s the Levitts has transitioned to vinyl tile.

 Outside of Levitt communities, especially where the house was set over a basement, the favored material was stained and varnished oak often in the form of parquet tiles or herringbone patterns rather than parallel strips or planks more common both before and after the mid-century period.

-Typically a two-person flooring team could install, sand, and varnish the flooring for an entire house in two or three days, then return and apply the final varnish coat a few days later after the first coat cured.
+Typically a two-person flooring team could install, sand, and varnish the flooring for an entire house in two or three days, then return and apply the final varnish coat a few days later.
+Pre-finished flooring made this process even faster.

 Polyvinyl chloride was not a new material.
 It had been discovered in the 19th century by a French physician.
 But it was not until 1926 that an American research chemist named Waldo Semon invented a plasticized version that was flexible, but not adhesive.
 Stickiness was a serious limitation of earlier formulations.

 Mid-century decorators took full advantage of its design potential.
-Unlike asphalt tiles in which colors were muted by the limitations of the material, vinyl could be brightly colored and mid-century colors were bold and varied and commonly set in patterns that were even bolder — often in contrasting color combinations seldom seen since.
+Vinyl could be brightly colored and mid-century colors were bold and varied and commonly set in patterns that were even bolder and more varied – often in contrasting color combinations seldom seen since.

 By 1960 wall-to-wall carpeting was the sought-after flooring and by 1965 was almost universal in new housing.